Unusual Options Activity Insight: AstraZeneca | Benzinga

 Unusual Options Activity Insight: AstraZeneca

-On Thursday, shares of AstraZeneca (NASDAQ:AZN) saw unusual options activity.
-After the option alert, the stock price moved up to $57.2.
+Shares of AstraZeneca (NASDAQ:AZN) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $58.16.

 - Sentiment: NEUTRAL